How do I register for RBC GranFondo Whistler?

 You can confirm your registration by searching on the Registrant Search page.

-Yes, we will transport one piece of personal luggage for all registered riders to the finish line, approximately the same size as a personal item on airlines.
+Yes, we will transport one bag for all registered riders to the finish line, approximately the same size as a personal item on airlines.
 Please pack all of your belongings in a bag and drop it off at VeloSpoke on Friday.

 Please visit the Travel page for more information (note: travel may not yet be on sale).

 All riders will be asked for photo ID and to sign a waiver form if they have not done so online.
 If you are unable to get to VeloSpoke, please e-mail us at [email protected]